Hypothermia (film): Plot

-The Cotes discuss the creature.
-They believe it can sense vibrations and is eating everything in the lake.
-Steve invites the Pelletier family to dinner and they reluctantly accept, since they have nothing, having planned to eat whatever they had caught.
+Steve invites the Pelletier family to dinner.
 During dinner, Steven Jr. begins to feel disoriented, and his wound squirts blood onto Gina.
-They examine the wound, which looks infected.
-Gina wraps it up.
-Steven Jr. insists the creature is not a fish because it had legs.
-The family urges Steve to take him to the hospital, but Steve angrily refuses, implying his son is too tough to need a doctor.
+They treat the wound, which looks infected.
+Steven Jr. insists the creature has legs and is not a fish.
+The family urges Steve to take him to the hospital, but he refuses, implying Jr. does not need a doctor.